Samarkand

+Samarkand has a multicultural and plurilingual identity and history that was significantly modified by the process of national delimitation in Central Asia.
+Significant population of the city consists of the bilingual Tajik speakers, whereas Uzbek is the official language and Russian is also widely used in the public sphere, as per the language policy of Uzbekistan.

 Modern Samarkand is divided into two parts: the old city, which includes historical monuments, shops, and old private houses; and the new city, which was developed during the days of the Russian Empire and Soviet Union and includes administrative buildings along with cultural centres and educational institutions.
 On 15 and 16 September 2022, the city hosted the 2022 SCO summit.

-Samarkand has a multicultural and plurilingual history that was significantly modified by the process of national delimitation in Central Asia.
-Small group of inhabitants of the city are bilingual speakers of the Tajik language, whereas Uzbek is the official language and Russian is also widely used in the public sphere, as per Uzbekistan's language policy.

-Etymology
+Name

+The city was named Marakanda when captured by Alexander the Great in 329 BC, which was rendered in Greek as Μαράκανδα.

-The name comes from the Iranian languages Persian and Sogdian samar "stone, rock" and kand "fort, town."
+According to some sources, the present name comes from the eastern Iranian language Sogdian samar "stone, rock" and kand "fort, town."
 In this respect, Samarkand shares the same meaning as the name of the Uzbek capital Tashkent, with tash- being the Turkic term for "stone" and -kent the Turkic analogue of kand borrowed from Iranian languages.
+This cannot be proven because the city was given its name long after the Turkification of the Sogdians.

-According to 11th-century scholar Mahmud al-Kashghari, the city was known in Karakhanid Turkic as Sämizkänd, meaning "fat city."
+From more realistic and historical sources, according to 11th-century scholar Mahmud al-Kashghari, the city was known in Karakhanid Turkic as Sämizkänd or Sämerkänd, meaning "fat city."
 16th-century Mughal emperor Babur also mentioned the city under this name, and 15th-century Castillian traveler Ruy González de Clavijo stated that Samarkand was simply a distorted form of it.

+Some languages have their own spellings or variations of the name, such as the French "Samarcande", the Italian and Spanish "Samarcanda", and the Turkish "Semerkant".

 History

 Early history

-Along with Bukhara, Samarkand is one of the oldest inhabited cities in Central Asia, prospering from its location on the trade route between China and Europe.
+Samarkand is one of the oldest inhabited cities in Central Asia along with Bukhara, prospering from its location on the trade route between China and Europe.
 There is no direct evidence of when it was founded.
 Researchers at the Institute of Archaeology of Samarkand date the city's founding around 700 BC.

-Archaeological excavations conducted within the city limits (Syob and midtown) as well as suburban areas (Hojamazgil, Sazag'on) unearthed 40,000-year-old evidence of human activity, dating back to the Upper Paleolithic.
+Archaeological excavations conducted within the city limits (Syob and midtown) as well as suburban areas (Hojamazgil and Sazag'on) unearthed 40,000-year-old evidence of human activity, dating back to the Upper Paleolithic.
 A group of Mesolithic (12th–7th millennia BC) archaeological sites were discovered in the suburbs of Sazag'on-1, Zamichatosh, and Okhalik.
 The Syob and Darg'om canals, supplying the city and its suburbs with water, appeared around the 7th–5th centuries BC (early Iron Age).

-From its earliest days, Samarkand was one of the main centres of Sogdian civilization.
+After the Indo-Iranian migrations in the second millennium BC, Samarkand became one of the main centres of the Sogdian civilization.
 By the time of the Achaemenid dynasty of Persia, the city had become the capital of the Sogdian satrapy.